-We know how important budgeting at an early stage is, so we’ve got you covered.
-Here we are sharing how much it costs to create Android TV app on average and how long the process takes.
+We know that budgeting at an early stage is important, so we’ve got you covered.
+Here we are sharing how much it costs to build Android TV app on average and how long the process takes.

-At Purrweb we usually start with creating MVPs that stand for minimum viable products.
-It is the first fully-functioning version of your solutions that you can use for testing the idea, collecting feedback, and raising funds.
-We have costs and time limits for the MVP – $30 000 and 3 months to market coordinatively.
-Meaning, that in 3 months after our first meeting you will have a ready high-quality product to work with.
+At Purrweb, we usually start with creating an MVP that stands for a minimum viable product.
+It is the first fully-functioning version of your solution that you can use for testing the idea, collecting feedback, and raising funds.
+We have cost and time limits for the MVP – $40,000 and 3 months.
+Meaning, that in 3 months after our first meeting you will have a ready-to-use high-quality product to work with.

 Let’s wrap it up!

-Nowadays Smart TVs are as popular as smartphones, and Android TV app development is a relatively new dynamic market for startupers.
-There are 109 million people that you could potentially reach with your app only in the U.S, not mentioning other countries like the UK, Germany, or Russia.
+Nowadays, Android TV app development is a relatively new and dynamic market for startups.
+There are 119 million people that you could potentially reach with your app only in the US, not to mention other countries like the UK, Germany, or Spain.

-However, the development process for an Android TV app is different from mobile devices.
+However, the development process for an Android TV app is different from that of mobile devices.
 First of all, it has a horizontal orientation instead of the vertical one that we are so used to on our phones.
-At the end of the day, after watching Instagram Stories and TikToks, our brain and focus might find it difficult to switch from vertical to the TV horizontal layout.
+At the end of the day, after watching Instagram Stories and TikToks, our brain and focus might find it difficult to switch to a TV landscape layout.
 Secondly, the distance between the user and the screen is greater.
-Overall, the way people interact with Android TV apps is different from the regular mobile app, and this fact requires studying and considering the user’s experience to build a reliable, friendly solution.
+Overall, the way people interact with Android TV apps is different from the regular mobile app.
+This fact prompts studying and accommodating the user’s experience to build a reliable, friendly solution.

-Here are 5 key considerations when you are about to build Android TV app:
+Here are 5 key considerations when you are about to create Android TV app:

-At Purrweb, we perform Android TV app development with the focus on UX/UI design and QA testing to build a robust cutting-edge solution.
+At Purrweb, we offer Android TV app development with a focus on UI/UX design and QA testing to build a robust cutting-edge solution.
 We have a blog where we openly share our experience and a portfolio with previous works where you can check our style.
-Plus, we work with cost- and time-efficient React Native that helps us develop high-performing Android TV apps in 3 months.
+Plus, we work with cost- and time-efficient React Native, which helps us develop high-performing Android TV apps in 3 months.